 - Sections 23, 24 and 25 of the Financial Transactions Reporting Act, 2000 require financial institutions to retain records concerning customer identification and transactions for use as evidence in any investigation into money laundering.
-This is an essential constituent of the audit trail procedures that the Financial Transactions Reports Regulations, 2000, seek to establish.
-If the Financial Intelligence Unit and law enforcement agencies investigating a money laundering case cannot link criminal funds passing through the financial system with the original criminal money, generating such funds, then confiscation of the criminal funds cannot be effected. - Often the only valid role a financial institution can play in a money laundering investigation is through the provision of relevant records, particularly where the money launderer has used a complex web of transactions specifically for the purpose of confusing the audit trial. - The records prepared and maintained by any financial institution on its customer relationships and transactions should be such that: - requirements of legislation are fully met; - competent third parties will be able to assess the institution's observance of money laundering policies and procedures; - any transactions effected via the institution can be reconstructed; and. - the institution can satisfy within a reasonable time any enquiries or court orders from the appropriate authorities. - The most important single feature of the Financial Transaction Reporting Act, 2000 in relation to record keeping is that it requires relevant records to be retained for at least five years from the date a person ceases to be a facility holder or from the date of completion of a transaction.
+This is an essential constituent of the audit trail procedures that the Financial Transactions Reporting Regulations, 2000 seek to establish.
+If the Financial Intelligence Unit and law enforcement agencies investigating a money laundering case cannot link criminal funds passing through the financial system with the original criminal money generating such funds, then confiscation of the criminal funds cannot be effected. - Often the only valid role a financial institution can play in a money laundering investigation is through the provision of relevant records, particularly where the money launderer has used a complex web of transactions specifically for the purpose of confusing the audit trail. - The records prepared and maintained by any financial institution on its customer relationships and transactions should be such that: - requirements of legislation are fully met; - competent third parties will be able to assess the institution's observance of money laundering policies and procedures; - any transactions effected via the institution can be reconstructed; and, - the institution can satisfy court orders or enquires from the appropriate authorities. - The most important single feature of the Financial Transactions Reporting Act, 2000 in relation to record keeping is that it requires relevant records to be retained for at least five years from the date a person ceases to be a facility holder, or from the date of completion of a transaction.